chawkins05/chawkins05/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on C# Basic Programming.
+- 🔭 I’m currently learning on C# Basic Programming.
 - 🌱 I’m currently learning programming and video game development.
 - 📫 How to reach me: chawkins@gctcok.edu
 - 😄 Pronouns: she/her